Five dead as car crashes into accident site, hits three other vehicles and ambulance on Bandra-Worli Sea Link in Mumbai | Business

 ''Pained by the loss of lives due to an accident on the Bandra-Worli Sea Link in Mumbai.
 Condolences to the bereaved families.
 I hope that those who have been injured have a speedy recovery,'' the Prime Minister's Office tweeted.

+They had rushed to the spot when the first accident took place, he said.

-He identified the deceased -- all male -- as Satyendra Faujdar who hailed from Bharatpur in Rajasthan, Gajaraj Singh from Madhya Pradesh, Rajendra Rajput, Chetan Kadam and ambulance driver Somnath Salve (32).
+He identified the deceased -- all male -- as Satyendra Faujdar who hailed from Bharatpur in Rajasthan, Gajaraj Singh from Madhya Pradesh, Rajendra Rajput, Chetan Kadam and ambulance driver Somnath Salve.

 Another employee, Hemant Toraskar, was seriously injured and was undergoing treatment at Lilavati Hospital in the city, he said.